richardsdave01/RepData_PeerAssessment2/PA2_report.md

 ```

 We use that function to calculate the property and crop damage for each event.
 We then add the property and crop damage to get the total damage per event.
 (This takes a long time to run -- in the markdown doc, cache is set to true.
-No doubt someone could rewrite the calcdam function to improve performance.)
+No doubt, the calcdam function could be rewritten to improve performance.)

 ```r
 for(i in 1:dim(evProp)[1])